flaviostutz/monolint/README.md

 Linter for monorepos.
 Checks folder structure, module contents, file contents and naming conventions.

-This tool will try to find modules inside the repo, which are folders within the monorepo with a certain "marker file", like package.json.
+This tool will look for modules inside the repo (which are folders with a certain "marker file", like package.json).

 After discovering the module folders, it will run a set a rules to check if the modules are well structured and show the results.